Jacob Kornbluh: Journalism career

-Coronavirus coverage
+COVID-19 pandemic in Brooklyn

-Kornbluh produced considerable reportage on the reaction of the New York Orthodox Jewish community's reactions to the coronavirus pandemic.
+Kornbluh produced considerable reportage on the reaction of the New York Orthodox Jewish community's reactions to the COVID-19 pandemic.
 This included coverage of the refusal of some parts of this community to follow public health guidelines such as social distancing and masking.
 This led to attacks against Kornbluh.

 On October 8, 2020, Kornbluh attended and covered the second day of a Brooklyn, New York protest where members of the Orthodox Jewish community expressed opposition to new COVID-19 restrictions.
 Minor fires were set, masks were burned, and Kornbluh was attacked.
 Heshy Tischler, an anti-lockdown radio host, told protesters to yell at Kornbluh.
 Tischler was taken into custody for inciting a riot against Kornbluh.
 After Tischler's arrest that Sunday, a group of young men arrived at Kornbluh's home.
 They shouted, calling Kornbluh a snitch and an informer.
 They stood on Kornbluh's doorstep, a line of police officers keeping them away from the house.

 On the next day, Monday, Jewish Democratic Council of America executive director Halie Soifer and Republican Jewish Coalition head Matt Brooks issued a joint statement condemning the attacks on Kornbluh.
 In 2021, Tischler pled guilty to inciting a riot for the event and sentenced to ten days of community service.
 The Brooklyn District Attorney requested an order of protection for Kornbluh.
 In February 2023, Kornbluh appeared on Tischler radio show, where the two sparred over politics.
 Tischler apologized on air and said that to the New York Jewish Week that he was pleased to have Kornbluh as a guest and that the two had "made peace" in the eyes of their Orthodox community.

 Kornbluh is well-known for his use of Twitter in his reportage and was included in the Jewish Telegraphic Agency's list of 50 Jewish Twitter users in 2018 and 2019.